It’s MIte-A-Thon month, and it’s time to test and monitor for mites two to three times in spring and early summer.

 FAST FORWARD TO MAY

 It’s May now, and it’s very important you look at your hive and do a mite test.
-The Alberta apiculturist encourages you to test two to three times during spring and early summer.
+The Government of Alberta's Bee Health Assurance Program recommends you test two to three times during spring and early summer.
 If you even find one mite in a test of 100 bees, you need to do a treatment.
 If you can see mites on your bees (small red or brown spots often found on the thorax), you have a big problem.
 Last fall, there were very high levels of mites in Alberta, so, it’s important to stay on top of it.
 If varroa mites are left untreated, you are at serious risk of losing your colony.
 We can’t stress enough that you need to treat now, even if you just have one.

 HOW TO TEST FOR MITES